 An upcoming post will highlight in more detail why we made this change, but in short, it allows us to hide almost all implementation details from a proxy, and therefore, makes it simpler for a user to upgrade to newer versions of aragonOS or even switch to another framework in the future.
 This design choice was ultimately what which forced us to deprecate old aragonOS 3 organizations (Aragon 0.5 on Rinkeby), but it will be worth it.

 We decided to enable the Solidity optimizer in this new release, observing that Solidity's ongoing audit revealed no flaws related to the compiler's optimizer and that many other projects over the summer had chosen to enable it.
 As almost all deployed contracts, such as the organization templates and app base contracts, are meant to be used many, many times, we optimized aragonOS's contracts for a large number of invocations rather than their deployment cost.

 Furthermore, as part of our development efforts, we started tracking bytecode and gas usage differences between changesets.
-This extra point of data helped to informed us about whether we should favour a particular implementation, or go in another direction.
+This extra point of data helped to inform us about whether we should favor a particular implementation, or go in another direction.
 Using these tools, we were also able to discover and validate a number of low-hanging optimizations to slim our gas consumption.

 As an example of the impact of these optimizations, we were able to take the creation of an organization, including its token, from almost nine million gas in March to just over six today–despite adding more functionality.